Vegan Greek Salad with Almond-Cashew Based Feta

-- Add blanched almonds and cashews to a bowl and pour over fresh, warm water over them until everything is covered.
-Let soak for at least 1 hour until softened.
-Afterwards, drain and rinse under fresh cold water.
+Put blanched almonds and cashews in a bowl or stand vessel and pour fresh, warm water over them until everything is covered.
+Let soak for at least 1 hour.
+Then drain and rinse under clean water.

-- The next day, preheat the oven to 180°C/355°F. You’ll notice that the mixture lost more liquids and holds its form once you unwrap it from cheese cloth.
+The next day, preheat the oven to 180°C/355°F. You’ll notice that the mixture lost more moisture and holds its form once you unwrap it from cheese cloth.
 Transfer it to a small oven-proof dish.

-- In a small bowl, stir olive oil and dry herbs and brush the mixture all over the small ‚cheese’ ball.
+In a small bowl, mix olive oil and dried herbs and brush the mixture all over the small ‚cheese’ ball.
 Afterwards, bake in the oven at 180°C/355°F for approx. 30 minutes, or until golden brown.